FrancoisLetellier/gescom/README.md

 A Symfony project created on May 3, 2017, 9:59 am.

-A small WCS project - Do a comManager WebApp
+A small WCS project - Do a comManager webApp

 #### TODO :